Personal Wedding Vows or Traditional Ones?

 Are you trying to decide whether to write your own vows or to use the traditional vows?
 It’s a tough decision.
 Writing your own vows allows you to customize exactly what you want to say to your mate, but sometimes the stress of trying to put into words how you feel is so overwhelming.
 I wrote a blog post about writing your own wedding vows to give you a few ideas and offer a Vows That Wow workbook to make the process less stressful, but don’t feel pressured to write original vows.
 I absolutely love the traditional wedding vows and you might, too.

 Traditional wedding vows have been spoken by millions of people for hundreds of years.
 There is something so powerful about speaking those words which bind you to a wider community and connect you to history.
 As much as I love customized, personalized wedding vows, I have to say I often get goosebumps hearing my couples recite the traditional vows to one another.
 Those words have lasted this long because they are meaningful and succinctly cover all aspects of pledging your life to another human.

-Here are the traditional wedding vows that can be repeated after your officiant:
+You could also choose traditional wedding vows that can be repeated after your officiant.

 I, [name], take you, [name], to be my lawfully wedded [wife/husband].
 I promise to love and cherish you, in good times and in bad, in sickness and in health, for richer for poorer, for better for worse, and forsaking all others, keep myself only unto you, for so long as we both shall live.